 With flu season on the horizon, people are thinking about scheduling their annual shot (if they haven’t already).
-Vaccination can boost your natural immune response and reduce illness by about 40% to 60%, depending on how much the virus drifts (mutates) in a year.
-Even then, it helps to take extra precautions to minimize your risk and help out with herd immunity.
+Vaccination can boost your natural immune response and reduce illness by about 40% to 60%, depending on how well the vaccine matches the specific flu virus spreading.
+Vaccination may also protect the people around you who may be more vulnerable to serious flu illness, helping to develop herd immunity in a community.

-Could the antiviral qualities of seaweed help to curtail the spread of the flu?
+Vaccination is the best way to prevent viral illness, but could the antiviral qualities of seaweed help to further curtail the spread of the flu?
 We’ve talked about how seaweed extracts have contributed to everything from active antivirals in virus treatments to hand sanitizers.
-Here’s what the research has suggested about its capability as a new influenza treatment and how it simplify antiviral treatments.
+Here’s what the research has suggested about its antiviral capabilities.

 What Treatments Need to Fight Influenza